owulveryck/blog/content/post/cctv-inception-tensorflow.md

 it failed with a message about `ModuleNotFoundError: No module named 'backports'`.
 I Googled and found the solution in this [issue](https://github.com/tensorflow/serving/issues/489#issuecomment-313671459).
 It is because I am using python3 and the tutorial has been written for python 2.
 No big deal.

-At the end of the training (which took 12 minutes on a c4.2xlarge spot instance on AWS) I have two files that holds the previous informations.
+At the end of the training (which took 12 minutes on a c4.2xlarge spot instance on AWS) I have two files that hold the previous information.

 ```
 ...